-2. At the same tutorial another designated student will be responsible for reviewing (summarizing and critiquing) the assigned reading(s) [in some weeks there is more than one article/chapter] from the course packet.
-The readings to be reviewed are signified in the syllabus by being in a distinctive font.
+2. At the same tutorial another designated student will be responsible for reviewing (summarizing and critiquing) the assigned reading from Sumney.

 An excellent review will state the main points and big ideas in the reading(s) and offer, on the basis of your own knowledge of Paul and/or Romans, an appreciation or critique.